sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 1. Select **Settings** from the dropdown menu.
 1. Click **Batch Changes** on the sidebar menu.

 You should now see a list of the code hosts that are configured on Sourcegraph.
 Code hosts with tokens configured are indicated by a green tick, while code hosts without tokens have an empty red circle next to them.

-If a global access token has been configured, it is not required (but you can still do it, to create the changesets under your name) to do this.
-The UI will inform you if that's the case.
+Personal access tokens are not required if a global access token has been configured, but you can still do it to create the changesets under your name.

 ### Global service account